 Being a Realist

-If the bridge is deemed to be at the end of its life as a vehicle bridge due to corrosion and simply too expensive (or even beyond) repair, then it will sadly have to be taken out of service.
+If the bridge is deemed to be at the end of its life as a vehicle bridge due to corrosion and simply too expensive (or even beyond) repair, it will sadly have to be taken out of service.
 Unlike tearing down a 100 year old building becasue you want more surface parking, bridges aren't something you can screw around with.

 A Best Case Scenario